Paul Gentile: 1988 election and withdrawal

 After his appointment as the Acting Bronx County District Attorney, Gentile, a Democrat, decided to seek a full term in the 1988 election.
 However, alongside reluctance of party leaders to endorse him, personal revelations surfaced that he and his first wife filed for divorce when she was nine months pregnant and put their son up for adoption, raising questions into his electability.

 The Gentile campaign included high profile and widely publicized spats with New York City public officials.
 In a public dispute accusing former Mayor Rudy Giuliani of connection to organized crime and corruption, despite formerly endorsing him for the interim District Attorney seat, Giuliani criticized Gentile as a "McCarthy-like character" for leaking Federal Bureau of Investigation documents about Bronx prosecutor Philip Foglia.
 These documents claimed to connect Foglia to organized crime, and motivated Giuliani to request that Governor Mario Cuomo oust Gentile from office, a move ignored by Cuomo.
 Bronx Democratic Party leader George Friedman called Gentile "unelectable" at one point in his campaign, however, later clarified that he misspoke and formally endorsed Gentile for the nomination.

 Despite a backing from Bronx Borough president Fernando Ferrer, Gentile no longer enjoyed enthusiastic support from key parts of the party and withdrew from the race.
 After his withdrawal, fellow Democrat Robert Johnson became the first black District Attorney in New York after winning the general election.

-Protest of the Bronx Bar Association

-In September 2012, Gentile threatened to resign from the Bronx Bar Association to protest attorney Michael Marinaccio's ascension to the position of president of the association, whom Gentile alleged had ties to organized crime.